ctc-oss/omega-edit/README.md

 ### Scala API and Native

-This publishes for both Scala version 2.12 and 2.13 to GitHub packages.
+This publishes for Scala version 2.13 to GitHub packages.

 - Requires the `GITHUB_TOKEN` environment variable to be set